jakeboone02/parse-ingredient/README.md

 }
 ```

-For the `isGroupHeader` attribute to be `true`, the ingredient string must not start with a number, and must either start with `'For'` or end with `':'`.
+For the `isGroupHeader` attribute to be `true`, the ingredient string must not start with a number, and must either start with `'For '` or end with `':'`.

 This library pairs nicely with [format-quantity](https://www.npmjs.com/package/format-quantity) which can display numeric values as imperial measurements (e.g. `'1 1/2'` instead of `1.5`).